NSACloud/RE-Chain-Editor/README.md

  - Can create new chain files entirely within Blender.
  - Presets of chain configurations can be saved and shared.

 ## Change Log
+### V4 - 4/16/2023

+If you are updating to V4, uncheck RE Chain Editor in the addons menu and restart Blender before installing the new version.

+* Added support for RE:Verse.
+* Added experimental features under the Pose Mode tools.
+This allows for things such as chains connected to chains and single bone capsule collisions.
+Be warned that there is no error checking if you make a mistake.
+Use at your own risk.
+* Minor bug fixes.
 ### V3 - 4/13/2023

-If you are updating to V3, uncheck RE Chain Editor in the addons menu and restart Blender before installing the new version.

 * Added support for Resident Evil 4.
 * Moved exporting of all chain versions to a single export menu.
 Choose which game to export for in the top right when exporting.